Cleveland Clinic Lerner Research Institute Logo

 Education and training: We are committed to education to expand the network of scientists, engineers, and clinicians working to improve the lifestyle of people suffering from brain conditions.
 We provide multidisciplinary training and career mentorship to undergraduate and graduate students, postdoctoral fellows, visiting researchers, medical trainees, and volunteers interested in a career in engineering, science, and medical technology innovation.

-Collaboration and outreach: We work closely and collaborate with a multidisciplinary team of clinicians, scientists, and engineers across the Cleveland Clinic Neurological Institute and Lerner Research Institute to develop and test comprehensive neuromodulation treatments for distinct brain conditions, including Parkinson's disease, essential tremor, and stroke.
+Collaboration and outreach: We work closely and collaborate with a multidisciplinary team of clinicians, scientists, and engineers across the Cleveland Clinic Neurological Institute, Imaging Institute, and Lerner Research Institute to develop and test comprehensive neuromodulation treatments for distinct brain conditions, including Parkinson's disease, essential tremor, and stroke.

 Projects